Satttoshi/mailbot-electron/README.md

 # mailbot-electron

 An Electron application with React.
-Send emails in a human interval based on a gsheet list
+Send emails in a human interval
+Create your own mail-lists

 ## Project Setup